rodi-314/dlw25/README.md

 # BioWatch – Deep Learning Week ‘25

-Submission for Deep Learning Week '25
+This project was completed for the Deep Learning Week '25 hackathon.
+For more information, please view the full README [here](BioWatch README.pdf)!

 ## 1 | Hackathon Problem Statement
 ### Track 1: Healthcare